mario-to-lowercase/MicroDoc/readme.md

 }
 ```

-This ensures that custom URLs are properly routed to the index.html file, allowing your MicroDoc pages to be accessible via their defined URLs.
+This ensures that custom URLs are properly routed to the index.html file, allowing your Microblog pages to be accessible via their defined URLs.

 ---

 ## 🛠️ Configuration Settings
-MicroDoc is easily customizable through the settings.json file.
+Microblog is easily customizable through the settings.json file.
 This file allows you to configure various aspects of your blog, such as the site title, navigation, footer, and pages.
-To customize your MicroDoc experience, simply open the `settings.json` file and adjust the parameters according to your preferences.
+To customize your Microblog experience, simply open the `settings.json` file and adjust the parameters according to your preferences.
 For example, to change the site title, update the `sitename` field, or to enable the sticky navigation bar, set `sticky` to `true`.

 Below is a breakdown of the key settings and their purpose.